Examining the euro, 20 years on

 To mark the 20th anniversary of the euro’s introduction into European wallets, Coface's economic research team has examined the effects that this change has had in macroeconomic terms.

 When the euro was introduced, expectations were very high, especially with the elimination of exchange rate risk and transaction costs.
-However, there is little evidence that the euro has stimulated trade Intra-area trade was already substantial at the launch of the euro (50% of total trade in the 12-member eurozone), and this proportion has even decreased slightly since then.
-This is attributable to the emergence of China in global trade over the period, and later, to the the rise of the German-Central European Supply Chain.
+However, there is little evidence that the euro has stimulated trade.
+Intra-area trade was already substantial at the launch of the euro (50% of total trade in the 12-member eurozone), and this proportion has even decreased slightly since then.
+This is attributable to the emergence of China in global trade over the period and, later, to the rise of the German-Central European Supply Chain.

 In the 1990s, nominal interest rates had converged, and spreads were very small at the time of the launch of the euro.
 After a decade of stability, spreads vis-à-vis Germany exploded after the 2008-2009 financial crisis and the European sovereign crisis, when markets started to differentiate credit risk between European countries again and realised that some of them could default.
 Spreads compared to the Bund thus rose until the European Central Bank President pledged to “do whatever it takes” to preserve the euro.
 It is important to note that many countries now enjoy much more favourable financing conditions than if they were not in the Economic & Monetary Union.